Shirley Anne Wilson, Lisbon, Ohio

 Her husband, James E. “Jim” Wilson, whom she married August 29, 1958, preceded her in death October 16, 2020.

-She leaves to cherish her memory her daughter, Susan (Peter) Kearns of Salem; her son, Thomas J. (Rona) Wilson of Lake Mohawk; her brother, Robert E. Thompson of Lisbon; her grandchildren, Brian (Malia) Yorlano of East Liverpool, Daniel (Abby) Kearns of Canton, James Kearns of Columbiana, Ashley (Jason) Hoopes of Columbus and Samantha Wilson and her fiancée, Michael Caligaris of Cincinnati and her seven great grandchildren.
+She leaves to cherish her memory her daughter, Susan (Peter) Kearns of Salem; her son, Thomas J. (Rona) Wilson of Lake Mohawk; her brother, Robert E. Thompson of Lisbon; her grandchildren, Brian (Malia) Yorlano of East Liverpool, Daniel (Abby) Kearns of Canton, James Kearns of Columbiana, Ashley (Jason) Hoopes of Columbus and Samantha Wilson and her fiancé, Michael Caligaris, of Cincinnati and her seven great-grandchildren.

 A memorial service will be held at 11:00 a.m., Friday, June 4, 2021 at the Eells-Leggett-Stauffer Funeral Home with Chaplain, David Kahnt of Buckeye Hospice officiating.